kidaa30/ohimanual/content/3_HAB_goals_practical.md

 #### Ready to start on **Habitat-based Goals**?

-The first thing to consider with habitats is **what habitats are in your area**?
-You must consider what habitats are in your coastal regions.
+The first thing to consider with habitats is **what habitats are in your area**.
+You should consider what habitats are in your coastal regions as well as your offshore regions throughought your EEZ.
 Are there mangroves, coral reefs, seagrass beds, salt marshes, sea ice, or subtidal soft-bottom habitats?
-Are there kelp forests in your area?
+Are there kelp forests in your waters?

-Once you determine what habitats are in your area, you should also consider whether and to what extent they go offshore and inland.
+Once you determine what habitats are in your area, you should also consider **their range extent within your reporting regions**.
+You should consider whether and how far they go offshore and inland.
 You will likely use a combination of clipped spatial data and spatial data for whole regions, depending on the goal being assessed.
 For instance, the **Habitat** sub-goal of **Biodiversity** uses the entire region for habitats such as coral reefs in the calculation, but the **Coastal Protection** only uses the extent to 1 kilometer offshore and inland to 1 kilometer <!---Check---> This will affect the preparation of the spatial data layers later in you assessment.

 > For instance, do mangroves occur in river deltas in your area, and if so, how far upriver do they go?
 In the 2013 Global Assessment, for example, mangrove was assessed from 1 kilometer offshore to 1 kilometer inland, but this distance is variable and could change for you OHI+ assessments.
 It depends on your geography.

 Several factors for habitats will have to be considered.
 In score calculations, habitats are weighted in different ways based on the amount of protection they provide and the amount carbon they sequester, and they are also derived from estimations of habitat health and condition (See **Carbon Storage**, **Coastal Protection**, and **Biodiversity**).
-The weights on the habitats comes from the literature.
-If you have access to regional-specific studies, you should use that information.
+The weights of the habitats relative to each other comes from the literature.
+If you have access to regional-specific studies, you should use try to use that information.
 Otherwise, the Global data layers can be used as a secondary option.

 When thinking about condition, for instance, coral health is based on the percentage of "living cover" on a reef relative to the potential range of the reef.